 Whether you’re making your first investment or just looking to bulk up current investments, take note of how much principal you have or will have.
 If you’re able to invest more toward the principal, it could have a significant effect on your return.
 If you’re wondering if you have enough devoted to principal to make an investment worthwhile, you may want to consider talking to a financial professional.

-- If you consult a financial adviser, you are also considered the principal to your investment decisions.
-They are the agent.
+- If you’re new to the world of investing, it might be helpful to dive in with the help of a financial advisor.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 - As noted earlier, a little extra principal could lead to a bigger return.
 If you want to see just how big that return can get, SmartAsset’s investing calculator will give you some idea of just how far your principal can go.